-- 122. The health and safety of Justices, our staff (including our contractors) and visitors is paramount and robust management procedures will continue to be applied.
-All statutory requirements will be met and compliance is regularly monitored by a Health and Safety Committee which will report three times in the year to the Management Board.
-During 2017 2018 we will monitor our performance against targets set in the annually updated Health and Safety Corporate Plan. - 123.
-An independent H&S audit in October 2013 found that: - the Court is operating to a very high standard with regards to its own H&S requirements; - the Court has a well-defined safety management system with clear evidence that it is effective in controlling risk; and - its record keeping is good, with no statutory non-compliances identified.
+118. The health and safety of Justices, our staff (including our contractors) and visitors is paramount and robust management procedures will continue to be applied.
+All statutory requirements will be followed.
+Compliance is regularly monitored by a Health and Safety Committee which reports three times a year to the Management Board.
+In 2018 - 2019 we will monitor our performance against the targets set in the annually updated Health and Safety Corporate Plan.

+119. An independent H&S audit in October 2013 found that:

+- the Court is operating to a very high standard with regards to its own H&S requirements; - the Court has a well-defined safety management system with clear evidence that it is effective in controlling risk; and - its record keeping is good, with no statutory non-compliances identified.

 The auditor also endorsed the H&S systems relevant to the Court of the four facilities management contractors.
+Since this audit is now five years old, a fresh specialist H&S audit will be commissioned during 2018 - 2019.

-- 124. The court also has a continual responsibility towards DSE (display screen equipment) assessments for all staff and now has two members of staff trained to carry out DSE assessments in-house. - 125.
-We will aim to maintain at least such standards of performance during 2017 2018, and continue to work with our contractors to ensure they do likewise.
+120. The court also has a continual responsibility towards DSE (display screen equipment) assessments for all staff and now has two members of staff trained to carry out DSE assessments in-house.

+121. We will aim to maintain at least such standards of performance during 2018 - 2019 and continue to work with our contractors to ensure they do likewise.